 Radiocarbon-based standardized analytical methods such as ASTM D6866 and ISO 16620-2 can be used to verify that a cosmetic ingredient is devoid of petrochemicals.
 Results of ISO 16620-2 testing show the percentage of the carbon in a product that comes from natural sources (biobased carbon) versus the synthetic (petroleum-derived carbon).

 Materials sourced from nature have a known radiocarbon (Carbon-14) level.
 Blended substances with both petroleum-derived and renewably sourced components, however, will have a significantly lower radiocarbon level.
 Chemicals that are 100% sourced from petroleum derivatives have no radiocarbon left.
 Because of these distinctions, measuring the radiocarbon content of a material can be a reliable tool in proving that it is indeed free from petrochemicals.

 For example, Ingredient A wholly made from renewable sources (e.g. plant extracts) will be 100% biobased according to ISO 16620-2.
 Ingredient B, composed of 60% plant-based extract and 40% petroleum-based, will have a biobased percentage significantly less than 100%.
 For a cosmetic ingredient to be petrochemical-free, it must be 100% biobased.

-ISO/IEC 17025:2005-accredited Beta Analytic measures isotopic ratios and reports results for natural products source testing according to ISO 16620-2 8.3.2: biobased carbon content as a fraction of total carbon.
+ISO/IEC 17025:2005-accredited Beta Analytic measures isotopic ratios and reports results for natural products source testing according to ASTM D6866 or ISO 16620-2 8.3.2: biobased carbon content as a fraction of total carbon or total organic carbon.
 The Miami-based lab provides results in 2-5 business days.
 Results can be accessed online 24/7 including QA reports and sample photos.